ckadarla/skooner/README.md

 kubectl create clusterrolebinding skooner-rou --clusterrole=aks-cluster-readonly-role --serviceaccount=kube-system:skooner-rou -n kube-system
 ```
 # For Kubernetes v1.21 or lower
-# Find the secret that was created to hold the token for the SA
+# Find the secret that was created to copy the token for the SA
 ```bash
 kubectl get secrets -n kube-system
 ```